310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Chiaki v2 %}
-Yeah, I’m so sorry for doing that everytime.
+Yeah, I’m so sorry for doing that every time.

 Nevertheless, I’m going to be performing as both a kaijuu and a hero.
 This way, there should be no problems regarding my face being hidden behind the costume.